saferpay/sndbx/texts/creditcards.md

 # Credit Cards

-This chapter will cover special cases and some additional features, that are available with credit card processing.
+This chapter will cover special cases and some additional features that are available with credit card processing.

 ## <a name="cc-pappoval"></a> Partial approvals

 A partial approval is best explained with an example:

 A customer comes to your shop and orders goods worth 100 Euros.

-He/She enters the card details and Saferpay authorizes the card.
-During authorization, the card holders bank checks the solvency of the card holder and sees, that only maximum of 80 Euros can be authorized.
-Under normal circumstances, the transaction would be declined.
-However, if the merchant requests a partial approval, the card can be authorized for as much, as possible.
+He/she enters the card details, and Saferpay authorizes the card.
+During authorization, the card holder's bank checks the solvency of the card holder and concludes that only a maximum of 80 Euros can be authorized.

+Usually, such a transaction would be declined.
+However, if the merchant requests a partial approval, the card can be authorized for 80 Euros.

-This sort of authorization-type is best suited for goods, that are sold in bulk, like for example screws, certain food-items, or petrol at a gas station.
+This sort of authorization type is best suited for goods that are sold in bulk, like for example screws, certain food items, or petrol at a gas station.

 <div class="warning" style="min-height: 75px;">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
   <p>
-    <strong>Important:</strong> Not all Issuers may support this feature.
+    Not all Issuers may support this feature.
 If partial approvals are not supported, either the full amount will be authorized, or the transaction will be declined.
   </p>
 </div>

 ### Requirements

-+ Partial approvals can only be requested with **SpecVersion 1.20**, or higher!
++ Partial approvals can only be requested with **SpecVersion 1.20**, or higher.
-+ Partial approvals are only available for Visa/Vpay and Mastercard/Maestro!
++ Partial approvals are only available for Visa/VPay and Mastercard/Maestro.

 ### How to request a partial approval

-A partial approval can only be requested, when using the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect">Authorize Direct Request</a>.
-With this request, the parameter **Payment.Options.AllowPartialAuthorization** must be set to true.
+A partial approval can only be requested when using the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect">Authorize Direct Request</a>.
+In the request, the parameter **Payment.Options.AllowPartialAuthorization** must be set to true.

 <div class="warning" style="min-height: 75px;">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
   <p>
-    <strong>Important:</strong> Please make sure, that you also have read the <a href="psd2.html">PSD2 Chapter</a>, since <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect">Authorize Direct</a> is classified as a Merchant Initiated Transaction (MIT)!
+    Please make sure that you have read the <a href="psd2.html">PSD2</a> chapter, since an <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_AuthorizeDirect">Authorize Direct</a> request is classified as a Merchant Initiated Transaction (MIT)!
   </p>
 </div>